wangharold001/cse15l-report3/report.md

     chapter-7.txt
     chapter-8.txt

 The -A n, where n is a number, command prints both the matching line and n lines after.
 This command can be useful if we are also interested in the contents of a file after a certain expression appears.
+I read about this option for the grep command from the geeksforgeeks webpage https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.

     root@DESKTOP-HTAG1J5:/mnt/d/ucsd/y2q1/cse 15l/technical/911report# grep -A 3 -r "flight schools in"
     chapter-5.txt:                also researched flight schools in Europe, and in the Netherlands he met a flight